dyxstat/MetaCC/README.md

 * **If you want to reproduce results in our MetaCC paper, please read our instructions [here](https://github.com/dyxstat/Reproduce_MetaCC).**

-* **Scripts to process the intermediate data and plot figures of our MetaCC paper are available [here](https://github.com/dyxstat/Reproduce_MetaCC/tree/main/Scripts).**
+* **Some scripts to process the intermediate data and plot figures of our MetaCC paper are available [here](https://github.com/dyxstat/Reproduce_MetaCC/tree/main/Scripts).**

 # System Requirements